-- All child protection records are marked as such and kept securely locked - All confidential information is stored and logged using CPOMS. - All absence letters are dated and clearly signed by the Personal coach and Head of Engagement, and any concerns about attendance and a pupil's wellbeing and safety are reported to SLT and discussed with parents and if necessary, the NCSCB. - Phone calls about absences are logged and dated - The children missing education statutory guidance for local authorities 2016 is adhered to - Where a student is subject to a Child Protection Plan, and is absent without explanation for two days, their key worker in Children's Social Care is contacted.
+- All child protection records are marked as such and kept securely locked - All confidential information is stored and logged using CPOMS. - All absence letters are dated and clearly signed by the Personal coach and Head of Engagement, and any concerns about attendance and a pupil's wellbeing and safety are reported to SLT and discussed with parents and if necessary, the NCSCP. - Phone calls about absences are logged and dated - The children missing education statutory guidance for local authorities 2016 is adhered to - Where a student is subject to a Child Protection Plan, and is absent without explanation for two days, their key worker in Children's Social Care is contacted. - Where a student has a child protection plan or there are on-going child protection enquiries and transfers to another school - The designated lead for Safeguarding is informed immediately - Their child protection file is copied for any new school or college as soon as possible but transferred separately from the main student file.